 HVDC systems whose connection point is below 110 kV unless a cross-border impact is demonstrated by the relevant TSO.
 The relevant TSO shall consider the long-term development of the network in this assessment;

-HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules connected to the transmission system and distribution systems or to parts of the transmission system, or distribution systems, of islands of Member States of which the systems are not operated synchronously with either the Continental Europe, Nordic, Ireland and Northern Ireland or Baltic synchronous area.
+HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules connected to the transmission system and distribution systems or to parts of the transmission system, or distribution systems, of islands of Member States of which the systems are not operated synchronously with either the Continental Europe, Nordic, Ireland and Northern Ireland or Baltic synchronous area unless a cross-border impact is demonstrated by the relevant TSO.

 Article 4